Our Picks: Best Bargain Travel Gear for Kids

 –CamelBak Mini M.U.L.E.: This is another backpack option with a higher price tag, but the kids absolutely love it (and fight over it).
 It’s perfect extra motivation to get them going on hikes or bike rides.
 The bladder holds 1.5L of water and there are two smaller zipper compartments for snacks.
 There’s even an open expandable section in the middle where we stuff a light jacket or other spare clothes.

-Related: Looking for the best travel backpack?
+Related: Looking for the best travel backpack for women?
 Check out the best womens backpacks for travel here.

 Fun – best travel toys